 By local policy, the Center will accept any youth taken into custody by a law enforcement officer within Bartholomew County.
 Intake Officers are available 24 hours a day.
 The Intake Officers interview parents and other interested parties to determine if the youth should be placed in detention or shelter, or be released to a parent or guardian.
-Intake staff also have available to them assessment tools such as the Indiana Youth Assessment Instrument (IYAS) and the MAYSI-II mental health screening to assist in making a detain or release decision.
-In 2015, staff completed 210 IYAS assessments and 99 MAYSI-II mental health screenings.
+Intake staff have available to them assessment tools such as the Indiana Youth Assessment Instrument (IYAS), the Detention Risk Assessment Instrument(DRAI), and the MAYSI-II mental health screening to assist in making a detain or release decision.
+In 2016, these officers completed 242 IYAS assessments, 215 Detention Risk Assessments Instruments, and 261 MAYSI-II mental health screenings.
 The Drop Off Program allows law enforcement officers to return to patrol immediately.

-J. Lynette, C. Vawter, J. Hatcher and B. Richter
+Intake Officers J. Lynette, C. Vawter, J. Hatcher and B. Richter